 So Jake and I brainstormed actionable steps to help us work toward our large goal.
 That’s where our journey to 100,000 unique blog readers comes in: it’s an actionable step and a smaller goal that will allow us to create and launch a successful product.

-But in order to bring in 100,000 unique blog readers each month, we had to create more actionable steps.
+But in order to bring in 100,000 unique blog readers each month, we had to create more, smaller, actionable steps.
 That’s where our blog content, social media strategy, and newsletter come in.

 While the goal seemed lofty at the outset, we’ve created actionable steps that we can implement today that will help us reach it.
 We’ve created a game plan.